Ruiyang1210W/genz-slang-explainer/README.md

 ## Overview

 This project fine-tunes **TinyLlama-1.1B** using **LoRA (Low-Rank Adaptation)** on a dataset of 1,779 Gen Z slang terms.
-The model learns to generate accurate definitions and usage examples for internet slang, memes, and modern vernacular.
+The model learns to generate accurate definitions and usage examples for internet slang.
+This project is seperated from my personal project: https://github.com/memeorigin/memeorigin

 ## Features